Gillian Barth, BA (1980)

-While most of us are just learning about a natural disaster, Gillian Barth and the team at CARE Canada are already in action.
+While most of us are just learning about a natural disaster, Gillian Barth and the team at CARE Canada is already in action.

 “We have a core team and wherever there’s an emergency, we have a protocol to send in rapid response experts in water, sanitation, food and shelter to work with colleagues on the ground,” explains Ms. Barth.
 “We bring a lot of experience in dealing with complex problems in aid and development.”